Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 1. Pneumothorax (accumulation of air in the pleural cavity).

-2. Bacterial infections (due to reduced immunity).
+2. Bacterial infections (due to decreased immunity).

 3. Right ventricular failure (with increased pulmonary pressure and the development of pneumosclerosis).